Chapter 148 — Minnesota Athletic Trainers Act

 Change of Address

-Licensed athletic trainers must notify the board of any change of address.
+A licensed athletic trainer must notify the board in writing within 30 days of any change of address.

 148.7812